How to Auto-Mount VHD or VHDX File at Startup in Windows 10, 8.1, & 7?

 Method 1: Automatically mount VHD in Windows 10 and 8.1 using Computer Management

-1. Open the path of VHD/VHDX file and by the below code, create a text file:
+1. Open the path of the VHD/VHDX file and by the below code, create a text file:

 Auto mount vhdx file

-Notice: The script is useful to mount the VHD / VHDX file, select the partition, and assign a letter to the specified drive.
+Notice: The script is useful for mounting the VHD / VHDX file, selecting the partition, and assigning a letter to the specified drive.

-2. Hit on Windows + X keys and choose Computer Management.
+2. Hit on the Windows + X keys and choose Computer Management.

 Automatic attach vhd in windows